miminame-daisuki/nhentai-scraper/README_zh-TW.md

 - Add function to run indefinitely (with random sleep time in-between) (or just use cronjob?)

 - Check pyright errors
+- Add ability to toggle thumbnail and tags
 - How to detect individual corrupted images in a gallery and automatically redownload them?
 - Add tqdm for total progress?